abdulakhir98/Chess/README.md

 The game is played on a square board of eight rows (called ranks) and eight columns (called files).
 By convention, the 64 squares alternate in color and are referred to as light and dark squares; common colors for chessboards are white and brown, or white and dark green.

+## How to use
+Download or Clone and then open it on Visual Studio.

+Run it.